-Philip Elliott was born in Dublin in 1993 and it wasn’t long before the world baffled him.
-He’s the founder and editor-in-chief of Into the Void, and his own writing can be found in various journals in 9 countries.
-His first book, Dreaming in Starlight (CTU Publishing Group), a prose collection of fictional letters from a 26-year-old Southern American hermit, was published in early 2017.
-Philip has a degree in Ancient Classics, likes to blur the boundaries between fiction’s many genres, and prizes above all writing that is honest and heartfelt.
-He lives in Dublin, where he hangs out with dogs more often than people, and writes about things that never happened to people who never existed.
-Stalk him at philipelliottfiction.com.
+Philip Elliott was born in Dublin, Ireland in the early 90s and it wasn’t long before the world baffled him.
+He’s the founder and editor-in-chief of Into the Void, and his own writing is scattered in journals across the globe.
+His experimental epistolary novella, Dreaming in Starlight (CTU Publishing Group), was published in early 2017.
+He prizes above all writing that is simple, raw, and True, and is obsessed with punk rock, dogs, and beautiful sentences.
+Philip lives in Toronto, Canada, with his girlfriend and their spoiled pug, Tofu. philipelliottfiction.com.

 Amanda Gaines is the nonfiction and poetry editor of Into the Void, and a graduate of WVU’s Creative Writing program.
 She has poetry and prose published in Calliope, Mind Murals, Gravel, Straylight, The Oyez Review, and The Meadow.
 When she’s not reading or writing, she can probably be found watching black and white movies and knitting.
 A born and bred Appalachian, Amanda’s interests include femininity, region, and lineage.